Maple Walnut Cashew Banana Ice Cream Sundae Recipe - Vegan, Gluten-Free

-- Add in 1 or more of the Frozen Bananas and cream up together, using Vitamix Tamper or doing in small batches.
+- Add in 1 or more of the frozen bananas and cream up together, using Vitamix tamper or doing in small batches with less powerful blenders.

 - When done, you can use the 'ice cream' instantly, or you can put it in a cake pan back into the freezer for that gourmet look (where you scrape your scoop down the length of the ice cream-- you know, all the jazzy recipe sites do that)

-- When making up the sundae, use individual cups or dishes and let people put on how many walnuts, banana slices, they might want, etc.
+- When making up the sundae, use individual cups or dishes and let people put on how many walnuts, banana slices, they might want.